Cycle Traversability for Claw-free Graphs and Polyhedral Maps: Perfect's Theorem and its Generalizations

 By the above Claim and Menger's Theorem, the graph $G'$ has $k$ internally disjoint paths joining $x_1$ and $x_2$.
 Among these $k$ internally disjoint paths from $x_1$ to $x_2$, one passes through $y_1$ and one passes through $y_2$.
 Deleting $x_1$ and $x_2$ from these $k$ internally disjoint paths generates $k$ disjoint paths between $T_1\cup \{y_1\}$ and $T_2\cup \{y_2\}$ in $G'$, and hence $k$ disjoint paths between $S_1$ and $S_2$ in $G$.
 For $i\in \{1,2\}$, let $s_i\in S_i$ be the endvertex of the path of $G$ corresponding to the path of $G'$ passing through $y_i$.
 Note that $|T_1|=|T_2|=k-1$.
 So each of these $k$ disjoint paths of $G$ between $S_1$ and $S_2$ meets $S_i$ exactly one vertex.
 Hence $T_1\cup \{s_1\}$ and $T_2\cup \{s_2\}$ are $k$-linked.
 This completes the proof. \end{proof}

 The above result cannot be further strengthened so as to guarantee that the extended $k$-link contain a $(k-1)$-link between $T_1$ and $T_2$.
-For example, the graph in Figure~\ref{fig:link} has no three disjoint paths between $S_1$ and $S_2$ which contain two disjoint paths between $T_1$ and $T_2$.
+For example, the graph in Figure~\ref{fig:link} does not have three disjoint paths between $S_1$ and $S_2$ which contain two disjoint paths between $T_1$ and $T_2$.
 But $T_1$ and $T_2$ are 2-linked, and $S_1$ and $S_2$ are 3-linked.

 It turns out that Theorem~\ref{thm:strongPT} admits the following `self-refining' version.
 Although we will not use it, we include it as it seems to be of some independent interest.

 \begin{thm} Let $G$ be a graph.
 Assume $S_1$ and $S_2$ are two disjoint subsets of $V(G)$ such that $S_1$ and $S_2$ are $k$-linked.
 If each $S_i$ has a subset $T_i$ of size $k-t$ for $i\in\{1,2\}$ such that $T_1$ and $T_2$ are $(k-t)$-linked, then there is a subset $T_i'\subseteq S_i\backslash T_i$ of size $t$ for $i\in \{1,2\}$ such that $T_1\cup T_1'$ and $T_2\cup T_2'$ are $k$-linked. \end{thm}